 If you follow these recommendations you will likely be warm and comfortable.
 If you do not, you will be miserable and you will likely be too cold to sleep at night.
 Here’s what you need for comfort:

 - Protect your clothing at night: Keep any clothing you will wear later inside your sleeping bag.
-This will keep them warm are dry from tent condensation.
+This will keep them warm and dry from tent condensation.

-- Gloves: Bring at least wo pairs of liner gloves (mainly used while hiking and when finger dexterity is required), mid-weight insulated gloves, and for deep cold or wind, more heavily insulated gloves.
+- Gloves: Bring at least two pairs of liner gloves (mainly used while hiking and when finger dexterity is required), mid-weight insulated gloves, and for deep cold or wind, more heavily insulated gloves.
+Ideally, have mittens to fit over your liner gloves.
+For more about glove strategies, see What are the best gloves for winter backpacking?

 - Cap: Keep your head warm with a balaclava or wool or synthetic beanie or cap.